A Place for My Stuff

 A Place for My Stuff is American comedian George Carlin's ninth album.
 Unlike his previous albums, which consisted entirely of stand-up performance, A Place for My Stuff contains a number of studio-recorded tracks, typically poking fun at the format and candor of community radio, commercials and television.

+In his autobiography "Last Words", Carlin was dismissive of the album, commenting that while he thought the stand-up material was acceptable, the studio material "really stunk".